devaru-ai/matmul-kernels-lib/README.md

-# Matrix Multiplication Optimization Library
+# Optimized Matrix Multiplication Library

-This project is a modular, high-performance matrix multiplication library that explores multiple algorithms and hardware accelerations for dense and structured matrices.
+This library is designed for exploring and comparing various matrix multiplication algorithms and hardware optimizations in a modular framework.

 ## Implemented Algorithms